bytebase/bytebase.com-old/content/docs/administration/webhook-integration/external-approval.md

 ### UI workflow

-The issue creator needs to click on the bell button near the assignee to send the Feishu approval.
+The issue creator needs to click on the bell button near the assignee to send the Feishu approval request.

 ![issue detail page with the bell icon near the assignee highlighted](/static/docs/external-approval-feishu-bell.webp)